-- Artefact Evaluation: Creating a Play – 30 minutes
+- Component Evaluation: Creating a Play – 30 minutes

-- Artefact Evaluation: Think Piece – 45 minutes, flexible
+- Component Evaluation: Think Piece – 45 minutes, flexible

 There are two reasons why these 1940s CBC radio plays were selected as teaching tools.
 First, the plays and professional commentaries illuminate the way in which human behavior might be considered ordinary from one perspective, and a medical or social problem from another.
 The weight placed on the expert commentaries in the CBC broadcasts makes clear the power of the professional point of view, which is undiminished to this day.

 Second, we see here that “expert” knowledge about mental health and human behavior is heavily influenced by prejudices and concerns of the historical moment.
 When Jack Griffin was typing out his commentaries in the late 1940s, homosexuality was regarded as a mental illness (and a crime), a woman’s place was thought to be in the home, and strong families and healthy citizens were seen as insurance against the threat of the Cold War and nuclear annihilation.
 If these plays were being created and broadcast today, the dramas would reflect a different set of prejudices and concerns.

 You might find these radio reenactments entertaining to listen to, but what is important is the way they expose historical expectations of “normal” and the role of authoritative knowledge brokers in shaping these expectations.
 These components help us understand that “normal” is a highly malleable construct, always shaped by current attitudes, and strongly influenced by the ideas of the psych professions.
 This is an invaluable insight, not just for mental health practitioners, but also for students, educators, and members of the general public.

 Components in Context